-The vegetarian diet is a healthy lifestyle followed by more than four million Americans.
-It tends to be low in cholesterol, total fat, and saturated fat, which may help reduce the risk of type 2 diabetes and coronary artery disease.
+The vegetarian diet is a healthy lifestyle followed by more than seven million Americans.
+It tends to be low in cholesterol, total fat, and saturated fat, which helps reduce the risk of type 2 diabetes and heart disease.
 Sound promising?
 Let WebMD point you toward some of the most nutritious and satisfying vegetarian foods.

 Vegetarian Diet: Getting Started